Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Introduction

-The family of $\mathrm{SSIP}^{(\alpha)}(\theta_1, \theta_2)$-evolutions generalises the two-parameter model of \cite{IPPAT}: \begin{itemize} \item for $\alpha\in (0,1)$ and $\theta_1> 0$, an $\mathrm{SSIP}^{(\alpha)}( \theta_1, \alpha)$-evolution is an \emph{$(\alpha, \theta_1)$-self-similar interval partition evolution} in the sense of \cite{IPPAT}, which we will also refer to as an $\mathrm{SSIP}^{(\alpha)}(\theta_1)$-evolution.
-The properties of these limiting processes have been proved in \cite{IPPAT}. \end{itemize} For this smaller class with $\theta_2 =\alpha$, \cite{RogeWink20} provides a study of the family $\mathrm{PCRP}^{(\alpha)}( \theta_1, \alpha)$ and conjectures the existence of diffusion limits, which is thus confirmed by our Theorem~\ref{thm:crp-ip}.
-We conjecture that the convergence in Theorem~\ref{thm:crp-ip} can be extended to the case where $G(\frac{1}{n} \odotip \gamma^{(n)})$ converges in distribution, with respect to the Hausdorff metric, to a compact set of positive Lebesgue measure; then the limiting process is a generalized interval partition evolution in the sense of \cite[Section~4]{IPPAT}.

-For the two-parameter case ($\theta_2=\alpha$), \cite{RivRiz} obtains the scaling limits of a closely related family of discrete-time up-down ordered Chinese restaurant processes, in which at each time exactly one customer arrives according to probabilities proportional to the up-rates of $\mathrm{PCRP}^{(\alpha)}( \theta_1, \alpha)$, see Definition~\ref{defn:oCRP}, and then one customer leaves uniformly, such that the number of customers remains constant.
-The method in \cite{RivRiz} is by analysing the generator of the Markov processes, which is quite different from this work, and neither limit theorem implies the other.
-It is conjectured that the limits of \cite{RivRiz} are $\mathrm{IP}^{(\alpha)}(\theta_1,\alpha)$-evolutions, and we further conjecture that this extends to the three-parameter setting of Definition~\ref{defn:dePoi}.
+Recently, \cite{RivRiz} obtained the scaling limits of a closely related family of discrete-time up-down ordered Chinese restaurant processes, in which at each time exactly one customer arrives and then one customer leaves uniformly, such that the number of customers remains constant.
+But neither limit theorem implies the other.
+Their method, as for other branching graphs \cite{BoroOlsh09, Petrov09, Petrov13}, is by analysing the generator of Markov processes, which is quite different from our paper.